salesforce/Timbermill/README.md

 Timbermill does.

-Every task in Timbermill points to a parent task and automatically keeps important data from it:
+Every task in Timbermill points to a parent task and automatically keeps important text from it:
 * Complete path of tasks leading to this task.
 * Important properties from its ancestors.
 * More!